-I had carefully considered my options and decided to invest in property.
-Empower Wealth is probably the best known property investment advisory service in Australia.
-Here I give a detailed Empower Wealth review.
+I had carefully considered whether to invest in property or shares and decided to invest in property.
+Empower Wealth is the best known property investment advisory in Australia.
+Here I give my independent Empower Wealth review.

-I first heard about Empower wealth by stumbling across “The Property Couch” podcast – and greedily consumed 200+ free episodes full of property intelligence.
+I first heard about Empower wealth by stumbling across “The Property Couch” podcast.
+Then greedily consumed 200+ free episodes full of property intelligence.
 Being a natural

 cheap skate shrewd financial manager, I intended to educate myself, select a property and purchase using as much cheap/free information as I could find.
 See my article on what convinced me to fork out for professional advise.

 This is a completely independent review without sponsorship or commissions based on my own experience.
 It does not constitute financial advise!